 Stefano is both a philosopher who designs digital games and a game designer who is passionate about philosophy.
 Among his best-known playable works are the videogames ‘Tony Tough and the Night of Roasted Moths’ (1997), ‘The Horrendous Parade’ (2012), and ‘Something Something Soup Something’ (2017).

-He is currently an Associate Professor at the Institute of Digital Games (University of Malta) where he studies virtual worlds as mediators, that is to say as interactive, artificial environments where ideas, world-views, and thought-experiments are encountered, manipulated, and communicated experientially.
-Generally speaking, Stefano’s work takes place at the intersections between continental philosophy and the design of virtual worlds.
+He is currently an Associate Professor at the Institute of Digital Games (University of Malta).
+In his work, he explores the possibility to pursue philosophical thought in ways that are not exclusively linguistic.
+Towards this objective, he uses virtual worlds as tools to practically experience and manipulate ideas, world-views, and thought-experiments.

 A recent academic book of his, 'Virtual Worlds as Philosophical Tools' (Palgrave, 2015), identifies computers as gateways to experience alternative possibilities of being and as instruments to (re)design ourselves and our cultures.
-His contributions to the edited volumes 'Experience Machines: Philosophy in Virtual Worlds' (Rowman & Littlefield, 2017) and 'Towards a Philosophy of Digital Media' (Palgrave, 2018), and 'The Architectonics of the Virtual' (Transcript - forthcoming, 2019) focus on the existential effects and possibilities disclosed by virtual technologies.
+His contributions to the edited volumes 'Experience Machines: Philosophy in Virtual Worlds' (Rowman & Littlefield, 2017), 'Towards a Philosophy of Digital Media' (Palgrave, 2018), and 'The Architectonics of the Virtual' (Transcript - forthcoming, 2019) focus on the existential effects and possibilities disclosed by virtual technologies.